-To draw a spline: □ Select the Spline tool from the WildTools palette. □ Place the cursor in the drawing area where you want to start the polygon.
-Press the mouse button. □ Move the cursor to the end of the first side.
-Release the mouse button. □ To add another leg to the polygon, move the cursor to the end of the next side and click.
-Repeat this step to add as many sides as you wish.
+To draw a spline:

+- □ Select the Spline tool from the WildTools palette. - □ Place the cursor in the drawing area where you want to start the polygon.
+Press the mouse button. - □ Move the cursor to the end of the first side.
+Release the mouse button. - □ To add another leg to the polygon, move the cursor to the end of the next side and click.